G4FEV/SDRUno-Smart-Switch/README.md

 SUGGESTION.

-* Run the code as unmodified using LEDs on the Band Outputs and see how they react to frequency changes before you modify for your own requirements.
+* Run the code unmodified using LEDs on the Band Outputs and see how they react to frequency changes before you modify for your own requirements.

 * You don’t have to use all the outputs just park them out of the way near the 2GHz (or 1KHz) end of the spectrum so they never operate or comment them out.